 5. Pornographic binges.
 Extended multi-hour sessions, often triggered by stress, boredom, or the accumulation of smaller cravings.
 Binges represent a collapse of self-regulation and are strongly associated with post-use distress.

-These aren’t theoretical categories.
-They emerged from data across two independent samples.
-And the key insight is that quantitative tolerance (simply spending more time) is the gateway: it bridges casual use patterns to problematic engagement.
+These categories came from data across two independent samples.
+The key insight is that quantitative tolerance (simply spending more time) is the gateway: it bridges casual use patterns to problematic engagement.

 What people actually experience